Monday, June 16, 2025

 The most well-known aspect of the massively successful Dragon Ball franchise is the iconic Super Saiyan transformation.
 Debuting in the three hundred and seventeenth chapter of the manga published on March 19, 1991 in Weekly Shounen Jump, the first Super Saiyan transformation had Son Gokuu's hair spiking upward and changing color.
 Also changing the color of his eyes and giving him a prominent fiery aura, the transformation made Gokuu significantly stronger as he could finally defeat the evil Freeza, who had just killed his close friend Kurilin in front of him.
 Gokuu's rage from seeing his friend slaughtered triggered the transformation, and it's one of the most iconic anime/manga moments of all time.
 There would be many other Super Saiyan transformations in Dragon Ball and the concept would often be homaged or parodied in many other works.
 But the question is, what truly inspired series creator Toriyama Akira to come up with such a flashy transformation?

-Tezuka Osamu's Astro Boy is widely considered to be the most iconic anime/manga franchise of all time.
+Tezuka Osamu's Astro Boy is widely considered to be the most influential anime/manga franchise of all time.
 Toriyama himself admitted to being a fan of it as a child, so could Astro Boy have been the inspiration for Super Saiyan?
 Perhaps he had the read the "Greatest Robot on Earth" story arc as a child, but it doesn't look like Astro Boy was the one to popularize the trope of characters changing their hair to get stronger.
 As said before, Astro Boy's 1 million horsepower transformation would never be seen again.
-Although I'm not too knowledgeable of manga from back then, it doesn't seem like there were other notable examples of character changing their hair to get stronger during the 1960s.
+Although I'm not too knowledgeable on manga from back then, it doesn't seem like there were other notable examples of character changing their hair to get stronger during the 1960s.
 In that case, what series popularized the trope?
-From what I can tell, it seems like it was Cutie Honey.
-Created by Nagai Goh and first serialized in 1973 by Weekly Shounen Champion, this manga marked the first time a female character was the protagonist of a Shounen.
-Protagonist Kisaragi Honey is an android who uses a device from inside of her body to transform into her alter-ego, Cutie Honey.
+From what I can tell, it was possibly Cutie Honey.
+Created by Nagai Goh and first serialized in 1973 by Weekly Shounen Champion, this manga stars the android Kisaragi Honey, who uses a device from inside of her body to transform into her alter-ego, Cutie Honey.
 Turning into Cutie Honey makes her go from a blonde to a redhead, and as Cutie Honey, she has many other transformations, many of which have different hair colors.

 Cutie Honey is an ecchi manga, and it's hard to find transformation pages that are safe for work.
 It seems like she gets naked whenever she transforms.
 I'm not trying to get this blog flagged.
 I'll take a risk and post a gif from the 1973 anime that gets the point across.
 These are some of her transformations in the anime.
 The show apparently did well in ratings, but was cancelled due to the salacious content.
 Now who could have seen that coming?
 Shounen is stupid as hell.
 Anyway, it makes sense that a series starring women would popularize hair transformations, because hair care is traditionally seen as a feminine interest.
 But since Cutie Honey starred women, it probably influenced Shoujo series more than Shounen, which normally star boys or men; for example, Sailor Moon is a Shoujo and it was very influenced by Cutie Honey.
-And Cutie Honey itself is obviously influenced by Shoujo (it was even originally going to be one); transformations have always been a big part of Shoujo, so I'm sure a lot of them had hair transformations before Cutie Honey did.
-The Dragon Ball character Lunch transforms whenever she sneezes; her hair color changes between blue and blonde, and this was probably an influence from Shoujo, if not a female-led Shounen like Cutie Honey.
-As far as female-led Shounen go, though, Cutie Honey was definitely a pioneer.
-Since Dragon Ball doesn't star women, however, this raises the question of whether there was a male-led Shounen predating Dragon Ball with hair transformations.
+And Cutie Honey itself is obviously influenced by Shoujo (it was even originally going to be one); I wouldn't be surprised if a lot of Shoujo works had hair transformations before Cutie Honey existed.
+The Dragon Ball character Lunch transforms whenever she sneezes; her hair color changes between blue/black and blonde (or red/orange/ginger/brown in some colored illustrations), and this was probably an influence from Shoujo, if not a female-led Shounen like Cutie Honey.
+As far as female-led Shounen go, though, Cutie Honey was influential.
+Since Dragon Ball doesn't star women, however, this raises the question of whether there was a male-led Shounen predating Dragon Ball with hair transformations, one other than Astro Boy as mentioned before.
 And as it turns out, yes, there was, and it was also created by Nagai Goh.

 Toriyama said he stopped reading manga after graduating elementary school (although this is questionable, because he also said he was in a manga club at his high school.
-While he may not have read it as much, it's safe to say he did read manga occasionally as a teenager).
-It wasn't until after he already became a professional mangaka in 1978 that he started reading them again, in order to get a better understanding of what Shounen readers wanted.
+While he may not have read manga as much, it's probably safe to say he still checked them out occasionally as a teenager).
+It wasn't until after he already became a professional mangaka in 1978 that he started reading them more often again, in order to get a better understanding of what Shounen readers wanted.
 He'd mainly just read the series that were serialized in Weekly Jump, so he may have not caught eye of Shutendouji back then.
 However, fast-forward to 1989.
 Not only is this the year that Dragon Ball Z began airing in Japan, but it's also when Shutendouji was adapted into a series of OVAs that were released until 1991.
 Here's a scene from the second OVA, released on July 1, 1990.
 There's no way you can see this without thinking of DBZ ... and it came out almost a year before Super Saiyans debuted in 1991.
 The chapter in which Gokuu turns Super Saiyan came out on March 19, 1991.
 Technically, this wasn't the first appearance of a Super Saiyan; it was just 10 days earlier on March 9, 1991 that Gokuu turned into a Super Saiyan in the fourth DBZ movie Super Saiyan, Son Gokuu (better known as Lord Slug in America).
 The Super Saiyan form that appeared in the movie still spiked the hair up and had a golden aura, but it kept the hair black.
-Because it looks so different from the Super Saiyan that appears in the story proper, it was retroactively labeled "Pseudo Super Saiyan".
+Because it doesn't look quite the same as the Super Saiyan that appears in the story proper, it was retroactively labeled "Pseudo Super Saiyan".

-And there you have it.
+Well, there you have it.
 I gotta say, though ...
 Nagai's works are fucking disgusting.
 Goddamn, I thought Toriyama was bad, but this guy is even worse.
 Not necessarily in terms of writing, but there's so much fucked up, nasty shit in his works.
 "Look, here's another woman getting violently raped or murdered!"
-Dude was literally drawing women getting fucked by dogs.
-Good thing most of his works are obscure.
-Shounen was disgusting in the 70s.
+Dude was literally drawing women getting fucked by dogs. o_0

-Bonus: Komatsuzaki Ran, protagonist of the manga Crimson Fang Blue Sonnet (serialized from 1981 to 1987), has her hair go up and turn red (on B&W pages, it goes from black to white) when she unleashes her psychic powers.
-This series was adapted into OVAs from 1989 to 1990.
-Her transformation is fairly Super Saiyan-like, and its manga precedes Super Saiyan by 10 years.
-Although it was serialized in a Shoujo magazine, it featured graphic violence akin to Shounen.
+Bonus: Komatsuzaki Ran, protagonist of the manga series Crimson Fang (serialized from 1975 to 1986) by Shibata Masahiro, has her hair go up and turn red when she unleashes her psychic powers as the eponymous Crimson Fang.
+This series was adapted into OVAs from July 1989 to June 1990.
+Her transformation into the Crimson Fang is quite Super Saiyan-like.
+Although the manga was serialized in a Shoujo magazine, it featured a lot of action and violence akin to Shounen.

 No comments: